- Janet Chan

 2016 - Andrew Kelly (part-time PhD - jointly supervised with Alyce McGovern) Topic: Police use of Facebook.

-2014 - Holly Blackmore (full-time PhD - jointly supervised with Jane Bolitho) Topic: Post-trauma outcomes and victims' wellbeing - the effects of restorative justice and other factors.
+2014 - Holly Blackmore (part-time PhD - jointly supervised with Jane Bolitho) Topic: Post-trauma outcomes and victims' wellbeing - the effects of restorative justice and other factors.

 2014 - Melissa Jardine (full-time PhD - jointly supervised with David Dixon) Topic: Policing in a Changing Vietnam.

-2013 - Malory Plummer (full-time PhD - jointly supervised with Anne Cossins) Topic: The Impact of Child Sexual Abuse on Male Survivors.
+2013 - Malory Plummer (part-time PhD - jointly supervised with Anne Cossins) Topic: The Impact of Child Sexual Abuse on Male Survivors.

 2012 - Fadi Rabia (full-time PhD - jointly supervised with David Dixon) Topic: Police corruption and accountability in Palestine.
 (Under examination)

-2012 - Jackie Bailey (full-time PhD - jointly supervised with Anne Brewster) Topic: Writing as an act of giving.
+2012 - Jackie Bailey (part-time PhD - jointly supervised with Anne Brewster) Topic: Writing as an act of giving.

 Up Sky Down Sky Middle Water (A collection of short fiction) and dissertation: Writers vs. Money: Negotiating the field of Indian literature in English/Roanna Gonsalves, 2016.